Covariant quantum field theory of tachyons

-So far all the other attempts to quantize tachyons have proven unsuccessful.
-An early study by Tanaka \cite{Tanaka1960} on virtual tachyons lacked a complete covariant description.
-The subsequent approach to the problem, articulated by Feinberg \cite{Feinberg1967}, proposed preserving relativistic covariance by swapping the scalar theory's commutation relations with anti-commutation relations.
-Unfortunately, Arons and Sudarshan \cite{Arons1968}, through an explicit derivation of the Bogolyubov transformation of the vacuum state, demonstrated that Feinberg's attempt did not succeed and that Lorentz invariance was still compromised.
+Previous attempts at tachyon quantization have proven unsuccessful.
+Tanaka's early study \cite{Tanaka1960} on virtual tachyons lacked a complete covariant description.
+Feinberg's approach \cite{Feinberg1967} aiming to preserve relativistic covariance by swapping the scalar theory's commutation relations with anti-commutation relations also failed.
+Arons and Sudarshan \cite{Arons1968}, through an explicit derivation of the Bogolyubov transformation of the vacuum state, demonstrated that Feinberg's attempt did not succeed and that Lorentz invariance was still compromised.
 Arons, Sudarshan, and Dhar \cite{Arons1968,Dhar1968} proposed their own remedy, maintaining the Lorentz-invariance but adding a frequency index to the annihilation operators, which caused some annihilation operators to function as creation operators.
 However, they also required the vacuum state to be 'annihilated' by these effective creation operators, which is mathematically impossible.
 As a result, their entire construction hinged on self-contradictory assumptions.
-Among other endeavors to construct a theory of tachyons, Schwartz \cite{Schwartz} suggested a novel quantization method for the tachyonic field by distinguishing two space-like directions and treating a third one as a function of frequency.
+In another attempt, Schwartz \cite{Schwartz} suggested a novel quantization method for the tachyonic field distinguishing two space-like directions and treating a third one as a function of frequency.
 He also made another observation \cite{Schwartz2018} analogous to Sudarshan's reinterpretation of the emission/absorption process \cite{Bilaniuk1962} that the space of single-particle states is not Lorentz-invariant and should be enlarged.
 We also consider this observation as our starting point, but we approach it more rigorously, making it the foundation of our relativistically invariant framework of quantum field theory of tachyons and their interactions with other fields.

 {\it ---Lorentz covariance of quantum tachyonic fields.} The action of the Lorentz group for standard quantum fields is represented in the Fock space $\cal F$ constructed as a direct sum of definite particle number subspaces: